Don’t Believe These Acne Myths

-It’s a common misconception that facial oils will only exacerbate acne, but facial oils are very different from the oil that skin naturally produces.
-Facial oils are designed to deliver antioxidant properties and hydration to help replenish, moisturize and improve skin’s natural barrier function.
+It’s a common misconception that face oils will only exacerbate acne, but face oils are very different from the oil that skin naturally produces.
+Facial oils are designed to deliver antioxidants and hydration on skin’s surface to help replenish, moisturize and improve skin’s natural barrier function.
 Boost your skincare routine by applying 2-3 drops of a non-comedogenic facial oil onto cleansed skin.

 Acne Myth #6

-It is common to think that the sun helps dry out acne or can make acne look less visible, however, exposure to the sun’s ultraviolet rays has been known to aggravate and darken acne, and may even cause it to last longer.
-Any exposure to the sun without protection could be detrimental to your skin’s health and the damaging effects are cumulative over a lifetime.
+This can be a very harmful myth, as exposure to the sun’s ultraviolet rays has been known to aggravate and darken acne, and may even cause it to last longer.
+The sun does not "dry out" acne or clear breakouts.
+Any exposure to the sun without protection could be harmful to your health and the damaging effects are cumulative over a lifetime.

-Help to protect acne-prone skin with broad-spectrum sunscreen which shields harmful UVA and UVB rays.
-Try a lightweight facial sunscreen formulated with advanced UVA/UVB technology and pollution protection.
-This paraben-free formula is dermatologist-tested for sensitive skin, and non-comedogenic, meaning it will not clog pores.
+Help to protect acne-prone skin with a broad-spectrum sunscreen from the sun’s harmful UVA and UVB rays.
+Try a facial sunscreen with SPF 50+ formulated with advanced UVA/UVB technology and pollution protection.
+This paraben-free formula is dermatologist-tested for sensitive skin and non-comedogenic, meaning it will not clog pores.